tomysshadow/M4Revolution/README.md

 Command line arguments may be used for some advanced features.

- - `-p` or `--path`: sets the install path to use instead of the Steam install path
+ - `-p` or `--path`: sets an install path to use instead of the Steam install path
  - `-lfn` or `--log-file-names`: log the file names of all copied and converted files (slow, but useful for debugging)
  - `-nohw` or `--disable-hardware-acceleration`: disables hardware acceleration (via NVIDIA CUDA) when converting assets
- - `-mt` or `--max-threads`: sets the maximum number of threads to use for multithreading when converting assets
+ - `-mt` or `--max-threads`: sets the maximum number of threads to use for multithreading when converting assets - if not set, it will be chosen automatically

 # Dependencies